igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

       - Prod
 ```

-Additionally, we will modify property *StageName* of the *ApiGatewayApi* artifact (also within the `template.yaml` file) to use the just-added parameter instead of the previously hard-coded *Prod*.
+Additionally, we will add the property *StageName* to the globals artifact (also within the `template.yaml` file) to use the just-added parameter instead of the previously hard-coded *Prod*.

 ```yaml
     StageName: !Ref ApiStageParameter